 Coronavirus: dermatology service update

-Due to increased demand on the hospital due to the coronavirus (COVID-19) pandemic we are having to make significant changes to our services which may require us to change some appointments to a telephone consultation, and in certain circumstances, a video appointment.
+Due to increased demand on the hospital due to the coronavirus (COVID-19) pandemic we are having to make significant changes to our services.
 If we have to change your appointment we will inform you to keep you updated with any changes either by telephone, text or letter confirmation.

 For adult dermatology if you have not heard from us within three days of your new or follow-up scheduled appointment, please contact us by email: firstname.lastname@example.org.

 If you are unable to use email or your query is urgent, please call the following number 0207 188 8884.
 Our phone lines are very busy and there may be a wait for your call to be answered.

 If you are an existing patient who has previously been seen in our service and need advice from the clinical team please see below for the appropriate option:

 For clinical advice or prescription queries for medical dermatology:

 - if you are having difficulty obtaining topical prescription and are not able to access our services as normal we may be able to assess you in our flare services.
 Please also contact us on firstname.lastname@example.org.